HP launches new Chromebooks for enterprise workers stuck at home

 Sustainability

-HP said it has the most sustainable PC portfolio in the world and is using ocean-bound plastic material in all new HP Elite and HP Pro desktop and laptops launching in 2020.
+HP said it has the most sustainable PC portfolio in the world and is using ocean-bound plastic material in all new HP Elite and HP Pro desktops and laptops launching in 2020.
 The Elite c1030 Chromebook Enterprise is the latest addition to the company’s sustainability innovations and is the first Chromebook with ocean-bound plastics.
 HP recently announced what it claims is the world’s first mobile workstation with ocean-bound plastics, the HP ZBook Studio and HP ZBook Create.

 Pricing and availability